 What would the holiday season be without visits from Santa Claus?
 The jolly man in the big red suit makes lots of appearances all around town, beginning in late November.

-In addition to the Union Square Christmas tree lighting, you'll find Santa at Pier 39, the SF Zoo, hotels like the Ritz Carlton and the Fairmont, and at various malls.
+In addition to the Union Square Christmas tree lighting, you'll find Santa at hotels like the Ritz Carlton and the Fairmont, and at various malls.
 Check out the list in the link below for dates and times, and head over with your kids, cameras, and wish lists.

 If you love getting into the holiday spirit and admiring all the different types of lights, trees, indoor and outdoor decorations, you will find plenty of festive spots all around San Francisco.